spirit-code/spirit/core/docs/API_Python.md

 | `setup( configfile="", quiet=False )`                                               | `None`     |
 | `delete( p_state )`                                                                 | `None`     |

-where you can pass a config file specifying your initial system parameters.
+You can pass a config file specifying your initial system parameters.
 If you do not pass a config file, the implemented defaults are used.
-*Note that you currently cannot change the geometry of the systems in your state once they are initialized.*
+**Note that you currently cannot change the geometry of the systems in your state once they are initialized.**

 Chain
 -----